-The Portuguese village of Cascais has enough attractions-including magnificent views of the Atlantic Ocean-to make it a tourist destination.
-The historic hotels and winding roads that nearly touch the ocean also have been the backdrops of movies, including a "James Bond" film.
-In addition, the city has a rich racing history, having hosted the FI Portugal Grand Prix and numerous motorcycle events.
+The Portuguese village of Cascais has enough attractions, including magnificent views of the Atlantic Ocean, to make it a tourist destination.
+The historic hotels and winding roads that nearly touch the ocean also have been the backdrops of films, including a James Bond film.
+In addition, the city has a rich racing history, having hosted the Formula I Portuguese Grand Prix and numerous motorcycle events.

-The attention was even greater this year with the arrival of one of the world's premiere sailing races, the America's Cup, in August.
+The attention was even greater this year with the arrival of one of the world's premier sailing races, the America's Cup, in August.

-With a busy summer ahead, Cascais municipality realized it had to make improvements to Avenida Marginal, the waterfront thoroughfare that leads to the village and the main attractions.
+With a busy summer ahead, Cascais municipality realised it had to make improvements to Avenida Marginal, the waterfront thoroughfare that leads to the village and the main attractions.

 The main issue with the road was its drainage.

-"In times of heavy rainfall, stormwater tributaries accumulate, forming a river and making it dangerous to cars and pedestrian circulation," an engineer for the village of Cascais wrote in a report.
+"In times of heavy rainfall, stormwater tributaries accumulate, forming a river and making it dangerous to cars and pedestrian circulation," an engineer for the town of Cascais wrote in a report.

-The importance of the street meant that the work had to be completed before the America's Cup crowd arrived.
+The importance of the street meant that the work

+had to be completed before the America's Cup crowd arrived.
 Yet the seasonal tourists also meant the road had to remain open while the work took place.